Sustainability Advisory Committee

 Pete Sheehan is a utility analyst at the New York State Department of Public Service where he works on renewable energy and energy efficiency initiatives.

-Joseph Coffey is Commissioner of the City's Department of Water and Water Supply.
+Joseph Coffey, Jr., P.E. is Commissioner of the City's Department of Water and Water Supply.

 Randall Milano is Albany's City Engineer.